owenshen24/golb/contents/muse/How-To-Grip-A-Pen???.md

 This has the benefit of not straining any of my fingers.
 After directing my attention to favoring this type grip over the course of a month, I actually now default to it, which is pretty nice.

 As someone who previously spent a lot of time drawing, though, the lack of control afforded to me by the new grip is unfortunate, but it allows me to loosen up more when writing, which I think is a good thing.
-Here's an in-between grip I tried, which is a lot like my original tight one, except that I ended up just...not using my index finger at all.
+Here's a wacky in-between grip I tried, which is a lot like my original tight one, except that I ended up just...not using my index finger at all.
 Here, my thumb and my second finger are tightly gripping the pen, which gives me a lot of my original control back:

 ![wacky looking grip](../images/handwrite-3.jpg)